MohKamal/local-localizator/README.md

 > **Simplify localization.
 Zero config.
 Pure productivity.**

-Translato is a sleek, desktop-first translation management tool built with **React 19** and **Electron**.
+Local Localizator is a sleek, desktop-first translation management tool built with **React 19** and **Electron**.
 It empowers developers to create, edit, organize, and monitor multilingual translation files without wrestling with configuration, CLI tools, or spreadsheets.

-Whether you're working on a personal project or a team-based application, Translato gives you full control over your i18n workflow—in one intuitive interface.
+Whether you're working on a personal project or a team-based application, Local Localizator gives you full control over your i18n workflow—in one intuitive interface.

 ---